webmiddle/webmiddle/packages/webmiddle-server/README.md

 ### Endpoints:

-- `/services/`: lists all the service paths, including those of the webmiddle parents (if any).
+- `/services/`: lists all the service paths.
 - `/services/foo/bar`: executes the service at path `foo.bar`.

 Endpoints can be called by using both GET, POST or WEBSOCKET requests.